-Auerbach (2002) estimates that a deficit-financed tax cut similar in structure to the 2001 tax cut (which originally was slated to last only till 2010) will reduce the long-term size of the economy if is financed by tax rate increases after it expires.
-Even if the deficits are eventually offset partially or wholly by reductions in federal outlays (government consumption in the model), the tax cuts would either reduce the size of the per-capita stock or slightly raise it by 0.5 percent in the long-term.
+Auerbach (2002) estimates that a deficit-financed tax cut similar in structure to the 2001 tax cut (which originally was slated to last only until 2010) would reduce the long-term size of the economy if is financed by tax rate increases after it expires.
+Even if the deficits are eventually offset partially or wholly by reductions in federal outlays (government consumption in the model), the tax cuts would either reduce the size of the per-capita capital stock or slightly raise it by 0.5 percent in the long-term.

-The Congressional Budget Office (CBO) (2001) projected that the 2001 tax legislation may raise or reduce the size of the economy, but the net effect was likely to be less than 0.5 percent of GDP in either direction in 2011, again depending primarily on how the deficit was financed in the long run.
-Analysis of the 2003 capital gains tax cuts suggests that the net long-term growth effects are negative-that is, that the negative effects of deficits on capital accumulation outweigh the positive incentive effects of such policies (Joint Committee on Taxation 2003; Macroeconomic Advisers 2003).
+The Congressional Budget Office (CBO) (2001) projected that the 2001 tax legislation may raise or reduce the size of the economy, but the net effect was likely to be less than 0.5 percent of GDP in either direction in 2011, again depending primarily on how the deficit was financed in the long-run.
+Analysis of the 2003 capital gains tax cuts suggests that the net long-term growth effects are negative - that is, that the negative effects of deficits on capital accumulation outweigh the positive incentive effects of such policies (Joint Committee on Taxation 2003; Macroeconomic Advisers 2003).
 Similar effects for deficit-financed tax cuts have been found by the Congressional Budget Office (2010).

 Diamond and Viard (2008) estimate the effects of a variety of deficit-financed tax cuts, concluding that even when the tax cuts do raise the size of the economy in the long-term, they nonetheless often lower the welfare of members of future generations.
+That combination can occur because deficit-financed tax cuts can shift fiscal burdens to future generations, who then have to pay for the tax cuts via higher distortionary taxes.
+In addition, a switch in tax bases - say, from income to consumption - will impose different burdens on different generations, since the income and consumption have different timing patterns over the life-cycle.